The Purdue Executive MBA Program

 We use a rolling admissions decision process.
 After you submit your application, our Associate Director of Admissions will review the documents to assure all pieces have been received.
 Then the applicant is contacted for an in-person or virtual interview.
 The interview takes about 90 minutes and two members from the admissions committee participate.
 After the interview, the admissions committee meets to review the materials and make a decision.
 If it is a positive decision, the materials are provided to the Purdue graduate school for final review.
 It generally takes two weeks from application submission until a decision is made.

 Is it possible to visit a class in-session?

-We always welcome applicants to visit the classroom, since seeing the program in action is the best way to learn about the program.
-Our EMBA Experience days, held throughout the academic school year, include a presentation about our programs, a class visit, lunch with current students, and a complimentary overnight stay at Purdue’s historic Union Club Hotel.
-Call Krannert Executive Education Programs at 765-494-4580 for information about EMBA Experience.
+We always welcome visitors to the classroom, since seeing the program in action is the best way to learn about the program.
+Our EMBA Experience days, held throughout the academic school year, include a presentation about our programs, a class visit, lunch with current students, and a complimentary overnight hotel stay.
+Call Krannert Executive Education Programs at 765-494-1554 for information about EMBA Experience.

 What does the curriculum entail?